tagomoris/fluent-plugin-secure-forward/README.md

       </server>
     </match>

 When specified 2 or more `<server>`, this plugin uses these nodes in simple round-robin order.
+And servers with `standby yes` will be selected until all of non-standby servers goes down.

 If server requires username/password, set `username` and `password` in `<server>` section: